Azure/Industrial-IoT/readme.md

 ### Manage certificates and trust groups

-The platform also allows OT and IT to manage OPC UA Application Certificates and Trust Lists of factory floor machinery and control systems to keep OPC UA client to server communication secure and manage which client is allowed to talk to which server.
+Azure Industrial IoT manages OPC UA Application Certificates and Trust Lists of factory floor machinery and control systems to keep OPC UA client to server communication secure.
+It restricts which client is allowed to talk to which server.
 Storage of private keys and signing of certificates is backed by Azure Key Vault, which supports hardware based security (HSM).

 ## Components